overte-org/overte-docs-sphinx/source/explore/get-started/setup-audio.rst

 * Disable any processing and effects on the input and output devices.
 This includes:

-    * On Windows: Turn off all 'Enhancements' (Control Panel > Sound > Recording tab > click on your device > Properties button > Enhancements tab)
+    * On Windows: Turn off all 'Enhancements'; see `Microsoft support article <https://support.microsoft.com/en-us/topic/disable-audio-enhancements-0ec686c4-8d79-4588-b7e7-9287dd296f72>`_ for instructions.

 * Lower the microphone's physical gain setting to approximately 3/4 of the maximum
 * Lower the speaker's physical volume level to approximately 3/4 of the maximum